The Barn Theatre,

 Hirers wishing to use the facility of the two follow spots located on the gallery MUST provide operators.

 A range of 15A extension cables is available.
 Releasable ties are also available and must be used to support cables tidily and safely on the rigging and elsewhere.
+These ties should not be cut.
 Cables must be coiled and tied neatly before returning to store; any damage must be reported and faulty cables set aside.
+Under no circumstances may plugs or sockets be removed from cables.
+Any sticky tape used to identify cables must be removed at the conclusion of the period of hire.

-At the conclusion of the period of hire, the lighting installation must be restored in accordance with the standard layout with designated lanterns re-plugged to the correct channel, re-focussed and set, and fitted with the appropriate gel.
-All other equipment must be tidied away to the appropriate storage location.
-The Log Book in the lighting box should be used to detail any lamp replacements, and any particular incidents or equipment faults for discussion with the Lighting Director.
+At the conclusion of the period of hire, the lighting installation MUST be restored in accordance with the standard layout with designated lanterns re-positioned, re-plugged to the correct channel, re-set, re-focussed and fitted with the appropriate gel.
+All other equipment must be tidied away to the correct storage location.
+Please note that whilst we try to ensure everything is as it should be at the commencement of each hiring, this is not always possible.
+In these cases it is your responsibility to ensure all the requirements in these guidelines are fulfilled.
+Please e-mail lights@barntheatreoxted.co.uk detailing any lamp replacements and any particular incidents or equipment faults.

 Ancillary Equipment For Hire: There are various pieces of technical equipment available for hire as follows:

-* (for use with trained and competent operators only)
+* For use with trained and competent operators only.
+A Risk Assessment must be completed by the Hirer

 Hirers must provide their own batteries/consumables and ensure that their insurance cover is adequate.